 Reducing stimulation may be effective for some infants with colic, much like its effectiveness in children with migraines.
 Techniques may include reducing the lighting in the room, turning down loud music and avoiding toys that make noise, keeping siblings and pets in another room, avoiding strong odors or perfumes, and rocking the baby gently may have beneficial effects.
 Feeding the infant in a darkened room may facilitate infant sleep.

 Comparisons have been made between infants with colic who were treated with massage and those who were treated with rocking.
 While there are reductions in crying time for both treatment groups in one study, the greatest reduction was seen in infants undergoing regular massage by their mothers.
 However, other studies examining the effects of massage have been inconsistent in demonstrating effectiveness.
 While the effectiveness of massage may not be concrete, it is at least a safe intervention that may improve parental-infant bonding and can be used in any intervention for colic.

-Infantile colic is a benign and self-limiting condition that typically resolves spontaneously by three months of age.
+Infantile colic is a benign and self-limiting condition that typically resolves spontaneously between three and four months of age.
 However, there are some indications that infants with colic may be at more risk for developing migraines without aura by age 18.
 There is also evidence linking excessive crying early in life with preschool adaptive problems, attention deficit hyperactivity disorder, and other behavioral problems, as well as being associated with maternal anxiety and depression.
 Thus, counseling parents regarding colic and helping them to develop coping mechanisms, as well as offering suggestions on the management of colic symptoms, seems prudent.

 While benign and self-limiting, the condition is frustrating for parents and has been linked to maternal postpartum depression and shaken baby syndrome.
 Since treatments for colic are controversial and inconsistent, the role of the clinician as a counselor and educator to parents is critical.